 appreciate the details

 Everything from the ultra delicate flowers and petals placed on the dishes with tweezers, to the elegant name card holders, to the adorable inscribed keychain on the tiny bottle.
-Well done.

 Farm Spirit is vegan food as an interactive (and edible) art installation.

 Bold, creative, and definitely a dining experience not to be missed.

 Planning to visit the foodie city of Portland?